 - Bilingual; English/ Spanish required

-Upon job offer acceptance, candidates will be required to show proof of COV(D-19 vaccination.
-A reasonable accommodation may be requested for an exemption form the COVID-19 vaccination requirement.
+Upon job offer acceptance, candidates will be required to show proof of COVID-19 vaccination booster.
+A reasonable accommodation may be requested for an exemption form the COVID-19 vaccination & booster requirement.

 Please submit resume to HR@harborrc.org.